kwebio/kweb-docs/database.rst

 `back-end storage engines <https://github.com/kwebio/shoebox/tree/master/src/main/kotlin/kweb/shoebox/stores>`_ including in-memory (userful for testing), and `MapDB <https://mapdb.org/>`_ (the best for production use).

+Kweb doesn't require you to use Shoebox.
+You're free to use any database, either directly, or via a database abstraction layer such as `Exposed <https://github.com/jetbrains/Exposed>`_.
+Kotlin has a `wide selection <https://kotlin.link/?q=database#libraries/frameworks-database>`_ to choose from, as does `Java <https://java-lang.github.io/awesome-java/#database>`_.

+The main benefit of using Shoebox is its integration with Kweb's `state management <http://docs.kweb.io/en/latest/state.html>`_.

 We'll assume you've taken a minute or two to review `Shoebox <https://github.com/kwebio/shoebox>`_ and get the general idea of how it's used.